PeterCamilleri/format_output/exe/README.md

 # format_output_demo

-The formst_output gem comes with the format_output_demo program.
+The format_output gem comes with the format_output_demo program.
 The source code for that program is in this folder.
 This file shows the output of that
 program: